At any stage in your life, stepping into a new role can be truly transformative.

-If I’m hiring in travel, the fact that you travelled to the Amazon with a friend and bought pens and paper to an orphanage might say as much to me as career promotion.
-Or as a foodie, the fact that you worked for weeks to perfect your own sourdough recipe – then wrote a blog on how to master it – might show that you’re willing to work to get results, and then to share that success.
+If I’m hiring in travel, the fact that you travelled to the Amazon with a friend and bought pens and paper for an orphanage might say as much to me as a career promotion.
+Or as a foodie, the fact that you worked for weeks to perfect your own sourdough recipe – then wrote a blog on how to master it – might show that you’re willing to work to get results, and then share that success.

 Don’t forget that like everyone, employers crave the seeds of a good story.